elixir-lang/elixir/lib/elixir/pages/Naming Conventions.md

 ## Casing

-Elixir developers must use `snake_case` when defining variables, function names, module attributes, etc:
+Elixir developers must use `snake_case` when defining variables, function names, module attributes, etc.:

     some_map = %{this_is_a_key: "and a value"}
     is_map(some_map)